uamakernyc/grading-policy/grading-policy/scale-of-marks-awarded.md

 ### Course Extension and Audit (NU)

 `NU` is a grade assigned to students who have successfully applied for a course extension based on the school course extension policy, and have subsequently completed a Course Extension Agreement.
-Following the assignment of this grade, students are enrolled in new course codes during Term 7 (summer), and are permitted to complete and submit the remaining course requirements in order to demonstrate their competancy in the course content.
+Following the assignment of this grade, students are enrolled in new course codes during Term 7 (summer), and are permitted to complete and submit the remaining course requirements in order to demonstrate their competency in the course content.
 These course codes are identified through the use of `E` in the seventh code position.
 Students earn credit through this process as applicable through the course extension process.

-Note: A student enrolled in Algebra, `MEN11`, needs additional time to complete the course content and successfully applies for a course extension with the help of their advisor.
-The student completes the Course Extension Agreement and recieves a grade of `NU` in `MEN11`, and is enrolled in `MEN11QE`.
+Note: A student enrolled in Algebra, `MEN11`, needs additional time to demonstrate mastery of the course content and successfully applies for a course extension with the help of their advisor.
+The student completes the Course Extension Agreement and receives a grade of `NU` in `MEN11`, and is enrolled in `MEN11QE`.
 The student continues to work on the course content during Term 7.
-After three weeks, the student has successfully attained a passing grade as a result of their work, and recieves the applicable grade and credit for `MEN11QE`.
+After three weeks, the student has successfully attained a passing grade as a result of demonstrating mastery of the course content, and receives the applicable grade and credit for `MEN11QE`.

 #### Distinguishing between Course Extensions and Targeted Credit Recovery